No partying, no curfew breaks!

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 TAUNTON, England: It’s cold and wet and the high street in the main market in Bridgwater is already wearing a deserted look.
 And it’s just 7 in the evening.
 Then a group of young men appear from a nearby takeaway place.
 They are members of the Pakistan team.
-Wahab Riaz, Imad Wasim, Hasan Ali and a few others walk quickly in the direction of their hotel, carrying plastic takeaway bags.
+Wahab Riaz, Imad Wasim, Hasan Ali and a few others walk quickly in the direction of their hotel, carrying plastic takeaway bags, writes Khalid Hussain.

 “That’s their biggest source of entertainment these days – food,” a team official told ‘The News’ as he watched the boys walk away quickly in the rain.